tivac/svelte-translator/README.md

 $> npm install svelte-translator
 ```

-You'll also need to use `npm@6.9.0` or higher so that you can install svelte2 and svelte3 side-by-side and ensure you update any existing references to `svelte` to point to `svelte2` or `svelte3` depending on which you were using previously.
+You'll also need to use `npm@6.9.0` or higher so that you can install svelte2 and svelte3 side-by-side.

 ```
 $> npm install svelte2@npm:svelte@2
 $> npm install svelte3@npm:svelte@3.0.0-beta.22
 ```

+⚠ Make sure you update any existing references to `svelte` to point to `svelte2` or `svelte3` depending on which you were using previously! ⚠

 ## Usage